Google Ads Campaigns Limited by Budget? Find Out What It Means & What t

 Budgeting seems to be the topic on everyone’s minds lately and I can’t help but think that this is due to Google’s subtle, or not so subtle, ways of telling you when you need to raise your bids and budgets.
 Google now has the ability to show you trends with your keywords, where you “should” be at for positioning and Max CPC’s, and other various tools that are likely to raise your budgets.
 I don’t think Google is wrong in what they say but I definitely think they have a sneaky way of not really explaining the why to customers.

-Way back in 2009, Google introduced their way of showing you when you need to adjust your budget to better fit their needs … I mean your needs and help you get more impressions and clicks.
+Way back in 2009, Google introduced their way of showing you when you need to adjust your marketing budget to better fit their needs … I mean your needs and help you get more impressions and clicks.
 They call this tactic “your campaign is ‘limited by budget.’”

 Is “Limited by Budget” Just an AdWords Scam?

 Here’s the problem: you can’t put all your eggs in one basket and expect everything to be evenly spread.
 What I mean by this is, you can’t put all your keywords or ad groups in one campaign and expect Google to evenly spread your budget throughout the day.
 There are always going to be certain keywords that are budget suckers and those are the ones Google seems to always show.
 Google will base a lot of what they show on trends and if they find a couple of keywords that seem to work, they will show those over some of your other similar keywords, even if those keywords are a better fit.
 If your campaign(s) seem to always be limited by budget, I can almost guarantee that if you look at the data on your ad groups, you will most likely see that one ad group is miles above the cost of the other ad groups.
 With this, you will notice that there are also ad groups that are getting no traffic whatsoever.
 So what do you do?